MoguchiyDD/TechnicalTest/Python/LILUMA-Enterprises/0/README.md

-# Python/LILUMA Enterprises
+# Python/LILUMA Enterprises (1st) | #9
 **Telegram Bot**.
-Hard-coded financial bot with four companies.
-It is possible to add and display information in the form of graphs.
-No filtering.
+A hard-coded financial bot with four companies.
+It allows adding data to predefined companies and displaying information in the form of graphs.
+No filtering capabilities

-The project was created and tested on the **Linux Ubuntu 22.04 Wayland** OS
+**Stack**: Python, Aiogram, Matplotlib, PostgreSQL

 ![](result.gif)